nikitin-p/darevskia-pericentromere-analysis/README.md

 ## Introduction

-Here we describe the pipeline used for the analysis of the pericentromeric sequences of _Darevskia raddei nairensis_ and _D. valentini_, parental species of a hybrid parthenogenetic lizard _D. unisexualis_.
+Here we describe the pipeline that we used for the analysis of the pericentromeric sequences of _Darevskia raddei nairensis_ and _D. valentini_, parental species of a hybrid parthenogenetic lizard _D. unisexualis_, in our publication [Nikitin et al., 2024](https://onlinelibrary.wiley.com/doi/10.1002/jez.b.23244).
 In targeted sequencing data obtained from the pericentromeres of the parental species, we search for tandem repeat monomers and, based on them, predict species-specific pericentromeric DNA FISH probes to differentially stain parental subgenomes in the hybrid karyotype.

 ## Requirements